Sarepta says adverse event report for DMD gene therapy erroneously submitted

-(Reuters) - Sarepta Therapeutics Inc said on Thursday it was informed that an adverse event report was erroneously submitted to the U.S. health regulator regarding an ongoing study of the company’s gene therapy for Duchenne muscular dystrophy (DMD).
+(Reuters) - Sarepta Therapeutics Inc (SRPT.O) said on Thursday it was informed that an adverse event report was erroneously submitted to the U.S. health regulator regarding an ongoing study of the company’s gene therapy for Duchenne muscular dystrophy (DMD).

-Shares of the company had plunged as much as 19% earlier after a notice from the FDA showed a patient in the study was reported to have developed a serious illness.
-They pared losses to close down about 7% after the company’s statement.
+Shares of the company plunged as much as 19% earlier after a notice from the Food and Drug Administration showed a patient in the study was reported to have developed a serious illness.
+The stock pared losses to close down about 7% after the company’s statement.

 Sarepta said its investigation indicated the report was not submitted by its employee or the study’s principal investigator.